 After a survey carried out by the Consumers' Association, Which? it was discovered that two-thirds of homeowners who had a survey conducted in 2016 were successfully able to either negotiate a lower price or get the seller to fix the issues before completion.
 This means that 67% of buyers were able to come to some agreement with the seller after receiving bad survey results.

 If they agree to fix the issues like many of the sellers in the study above, then it would be wise to ensure that they finish the work before exchanging contracts and before ownership is legally transferred to you.
-The work may delay your moving date but it ensures that the property is worth the price you’re paying.

 The only issue with asking the seller is that they will hire workers on their accord or may even attempt to do the repair work themselves.
 They may also ask to add the cost of the repair onto the overall cost of the property.
 Many won’t do this and will simply put it down to ‘goodwill’ but it’s important to check before signing any legal documents.
 Be sure to double-check the quality of work completed if they agree to fix the issues.